waittim/waittim.github.io/_posts/2021-05-05-kmeans-anomaly-detection.md

 We can see that the first abnormal email in the list is an email containing non-sense content.
 This shows that our algorithm is really effective in finding anomalous emails in the huge volume of emails.

-So **why do we need to cluster before calculating the distance to the centroid?** In other words, why can't we just use the full email-generated vector as a cluster to find outliers?
+So **why do we need to cluster before calculating the distance to the centroid?** In other words, why can't we just use the full email-generated vector as one cluster to find outliers?

-Because emails often have more than one category, but multiple types, such as official notifications, work schedules, personal matters, and so on.
-If all emails are treated as one class, then in the high-dimensional Euclidean space formed by the resulting FEATURES, an anomaly cannot be successfully distinguished if it does not belong to any class but is in between multiple classes.
+Because emails often have multiple types, such as official notifications, work schedules, personal matters, and so on.
+If all emails are treated as one class, then in the high-dimensional Euclidean space formed by the features, an anomaly cannot be successfully distinguished if it does not belong to any class but is in between multiple classes.

 ![clusters](https://github.com/waittim/waittim.github.io/raw/master/img/kmeans-anomaly-detection/cluster.png)

-P.S.
-In addition to the classical K-Means algorithm used in the previous section, the Bisecting KMeans algorithm described below can also be used as an alternative when we have high requirements on the running time of the algorithm.
+**P.S.** In addition to the classical K-Means algorithm used in the previous section, the Bisecting KMeans algorithm described below can also be used as an alternative when we have high requirements on the running time of the algorithm.

 ```python